Timthreetwelve/MyScheduledTasks/MyScheduledTasks/ReadMe.txt

 For your convenience, there is a menu selection to start Windows Task Scheduler on the Tasks menu and an option on the Help/Debug menu to copy the executable path to the clipboard.

-When set up this way, MyScheduledTasks will only show its window if there is a task that has a check in the Alert column and the last result was non-zero.
-Otherwise, it will shut down without showing its window.
+When set up this way, MyScheduledTasks will only show an alert window if there is a task that has a check in the Alert column and the last result was non-zero.
+Otherwise, it will shut down without showing any windows.

 If you choose to add MyScheduledTasks to Windows Task Scheduler, don't check the Alert checkbox next to MyScheduledTasks.
-If you do, it will always show its window because tasks always have a non-zero result while they are running.
+If you do, it will always show an alert window because tasks always have a non-zero result while they are running.

 Notices and License